How we think our brain works isn’t always how it does.

 - We prefer people who make mistakes

 Making mistakes tend to increase your likeability due to the Pratfall effect.

-Mr. Lee explains how this works;
+Mr Lee explains how this works;

-- Mediation can rewire your brain
+- Meditation can rewire your brain

 Lessen anxiety.
 The more we practice meditation the less anxiety we have because we are loosening the connections of particular neural pathways.
 It has been proven that anxiety and agitation levels decrease with just twenty minutes of meditation.